 What should you expect during microblading?

-Before ink is applied, the team at Bopp Dermatology & Facial Plastic Surgery draw the shape of your eyebrows so you can see what the results will look like and make adjustments, if necessary.
+Before ink is applied, the team at Bopp Dermatology & Facial Plastic Surgery will draw the shape of your eyebrows so you can see what the results will look like and make adjustments, if necessary.
 After you approve the new eyebrow shape, you’ll receive a topical anesthetic to ensure your comfort.

 Microblading is a deliberate, artistic process, so it can take as long as two hours.
 The length of your microblading may vary, however, depending on the extent of the ink being applied.